-- 1. Considering your entire time as a staff member at your organization, can you recall a time when you felt most alive, most involved, or most excited about your involvement in the organization? - What made it an exciting experience?
-What gave it energy? - What was it about you unique qualities you have that contributed to the exchange? - Who were the most significant others?
-Why were they significant? - What were the most important factors in your organization that helped to make it a meaningful experience (e.g., leadership qualities, structure, rewards, systems, skills, strategy, relationships)? - Let's consider for a moment the things you value deeply.
-Specifically, the things you value about 1) yourself; the nature of your work; and 3) your organization. - Without being humble, what do you value the most about yourself as a human being, a friend, a parent, a citizen, and son/daughter? - When you are feeling best about your work, what do you value about the task itself? - What is it about your organization that you value? - What is the single most important thing the organization has contributed to your life?
+- 1. Considering your entire time as a staff member at your school district, can you recall a time when you felt most alive, most involved, or most excited about your involvement in the district? - What made it an exciting experience?
+What gave it energy? - What was it about you unique qualities you have that contributed to the exchange? - What were the most important factors in your school that helped to make it a meaningful experience (e.g., leadership qualities, structure, rewards, systems, skills, strategy, relationships)? - Let's consider for a moment the things you value deeply.
+Specifically, the things you value about 1) yourself; the nature of your work; and 3) your school district. - Without being humble, what do you value the most about yourself as a human being, a friend, a parent, a citizen, and son/daughter? - When you are feeling best about your work, what do you value about the task itself? - What is the single most important thing the organization has contributed to your life? - 3.
+Can you think of a time when there was an extraordinary display of cooperation between diverse individuals or groups at your school? - What made such cooperation possible (e.g., planning methods used, communication systems or process, leadership qualities, incentives for cooperation, skills, team development techniques)? - How could these lessons be applied to your team/staff? - 4.
+In your mind, what is the common mission or purpose that unites everyone on the team/staff?
+How can this continue to be nurtured? - 5.
+What is the core factor that gives vitality and life to your school? - 6.
+If you could develop or transform your school in any way you wished, what three things would you do to heighten its vitality and overall health? - How could these three things be brought to the Leadership Team?